 Nokia LCD python Library

-This is library is already available as part of python repository or as they called cheese cake factory ;).
+This library is already available as part of python repository or as they called cheese cake factory ;).
 Type the below command to install all the required dependencies for using the LCD display.

 $sudo apt-get install python-dev python-pip libfreetype6-dev libjpeg-dev build-essential $sudo -H pip install --upgrade luma.lcd

 Now during the installation if you get any error like shown below